 In fact, a home transaction can’t take place without a deed.
 It’s one of the things you need to buy a house.
 Both the buyer and seller of a property must sign the document for a transfer of ownership to take place.
 Every state requires that this be done in front of a notary and, in some states, before other signature witnesses as well.

 Is a House Deed Different From a Title?

-In other words, a title refers to your ownership of the property, your ability to use your property as you please, to choose who enters your property, to enjoy your property as you see fit, and to decide when and to whom you transfer ownership of your property to.
+Put simply, a title refers to your ownership of the property, your ability to use your property as you please, to choose who enters your property, to enjoy your property as you see fit, and to decide when and to whom you transfer ownership of your property to.

-But because you can’t transfer a concept, a physical document is needed to symbolize and confirm a shift in ownership.
+But because you can’t transfer a concept, a physical document is needed to symbolize and confirm a change in ownership.
 This is where a house deed comes into play.
 Closings can take time, but without a deed they can’t happen at all.

 What Is On a House Deed?